nga-27/fantasy-football-scratchpad/README.md

 Two values, `CRON_FREQUENCY_SEC` and `CRON_END_TIME`, provide default values in `.env.example`.
 Feel free to change these as you see fit.
 Default is 300 seconds and 11:45pm local time, respectively.
 (Sorry east-coasters... late games that track past midnight for you become complex.)

+To run this, you will probably have to allow execution of the shell script.
+Do this by `chmod +x ff_job.sh`.
+Then on game day, simply run `./ff_job.sh` and walk away!
+It'll stop periodically updating and copying the output file at the prescribed stop time that night.

 [More details and development to occur in future releases.]